Palestinian rabbis: Palestinian Gaonim and Masoretes

 From the middle of the ninth century onwards, the rabbis of Palestine had established a structured central legalistic body representing the Jewish community.
-Based first in Tiberias and then in Jerusalem, the Palestinian Gaonate functioned for around 200 years, whereupon persecution led to its transfer to Tyre, Lebanon in 1071.
-When the Gaonate was exiled to Syria, the heads of the Fostat Gaonate regarded themselves as the heirs to the supposedly defunct Palestinian school and wished to inherit their rights.
-But the exiled Gaonate still expected the Egyptian Jews, as well as the Palestinian Jews who resided in Egypt, to acknowledge their leadership.
+Based first in Tiberias and then in Jerusalem, the Palestinian Gaonate functioned for around 200 years.
+The conquest of Fatimid Jerusalem in 1071 by the Seljuk dynasty led to the transfer of the Gaonate to Fatimid-controlled Tyre, Lebanon in 1071.

+When the Gaonate was exiled to the region of Syria, the heads of the Fustat Gaonate regarded themselves as the heirs to Palestine and wished to inherit their rights.
+However, the exiled Gaonate still expected Egyptian and Palestinian Jews residing in Egypt to acknowledge their leadership.

-During this period, the Masoretes were active in compiling a system of pronunciation and grammatical guides of the Hebrew language.
-They also fixed the division of the Jewish Tanakh, regarded as authoritative till today.
-The centres of Masoretic activity in Palestine developed along the lines of the western or Palestinian tradition, distinguishable from the textual and vocalization systems which evolved in Babylonia.
+During this period, the Masoretes were active in compiling a system of pronunciation and grammatical guides of Biblical Hebrew.
+They also fixed the division of the Hebrew Bible, called the Masoretic Text (abbreviated as 𝕸), still regarded as authoritative today.
+The centres of Masoretic activity in Palestine developed along the lines of the Western or Palestinian tradition, distinguishable from the textual and vocalization systems that evolved in Babylonia.

-One of the most notable rabbis of Palestine during the 13th century was Isaac of Acre, a Palestinian kabbalist who had to flee to Spain after the Siege of Acre in 1291.
+One of the most notable rabbis of Palestine during the 13th century was Isaac ben Samuel of Acre, a Palestinian kabbalist who had to flee to the Iberian Peninsula after the 1291 Siege of Acre.
 The names of some rabbis of the period have not been preserved, such as the anonymous Palestinian author of Sha'arei Tzedek (written c.
 1290–1295).